mdklatt/acis-php/README.md

     require_once 'acis/acis.php';
     require_once 'acis.phar';

+The library uses PHP's `DateTime` class, which requires a time zone to be defined before the class is used.

+    date_default_timezone_set('UTC');  // DateTime exception without this

+`ACIS_RequestQueue` is not part of the core library yet and requires a separate
+include:

+    require_once 'acis/queue.php'

 The [tutorial][4] has examples of how to use the library.

 Known Issues
 ------------
 * ACIS_MultiStnDataResult will give the wrong dates when iterating over "groupby" results.
+* ACIS_GridDataResult cannot be used with image output.
+* ACIS_ReqeustQueue should be considered experimental.

 <!-- REFERENCES -->